data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 ## Accessing the postgres where the data should be imported

-Currently the DAG uses Airflow variables for obtaining the details abot the postgres database.
+Currently the DAG uses Airflow variables for obtaining the details about the postgres database.
 The variables for host, database name and user are configured through the Airflow UI.
 The password is stored in the `/home/airflow/airflow/secrets/var.json` (check the mentions of LocalFilesystemBackend above).